How to involve your kids in moving and packing process?

 Tell your kids that you’re moving as soon as you have all the information!

-Did you tell your kids you’re moving?
+Tell your kids you’re moving

 Step number one to involving your kids in the relocation process is to tell them you’re relocating.
 Don’t procrastinate telling them about moving.
 The earlier you tell them, the more time they’ll have to mentally adapt and prepare for the relocation.
 Make sure to sit them down and explain all the positive sides of the new place and the experiences.
-Offer your kid to continue the same or similar activities that it loved doing at the place you’re leaving.
+Offer your kid to continue the same or similar activities that they loved doing at the place you’re leaving.
 Knowing that they will be able to return to a similar routine will help kids adapt and warm them up to the idea of a new home and a place.
 If you can, make sure that they’re not home when the residential movers come.
 While they might react negatively at first, you have to give them time.
 Don’t get angry at them for not understanding what’s going on, or that it’s a necessity.
 Teach them how to guide their emotions and handle them well.

 Let the kids pack their toys